 Explosive Destruction Technology Overview

 The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, is safely and efficiently destroying the chemical weapons stockpile currently in storage at the Blue Grass Army Depot.
 A majority of the chemical weapons are being destroyed using neutralization.
-However, the use of an explosive destruction technology (EDT) is necessary to destroy a portion of the inventory of chemical munitions that present a problem to process in the main plant.
+However, the use of an explosive destruction technology (EDT) was necessary to destroy a portion of the inventory of chemical munitions that presented a problem to process in the main plant.
 The EDT chosen to augment the main plant is the Static Detonation Chamber (SDC).